oceancleanupfounder

 • But “Slat had always enjoyed working out solutions to puzzles, and while pondering this one, it came to him – rather than chase plastic, why not harness the currents and wait for it to come to you?”

-• Slat and his high school partner put this hypothesis to its first significant test by creating prototype barriers and returning to the Mediterranean to conduct a series of tests
+• Slat and his high school partner put this invention hypothesis to its first significant test by creating prototype barriers and returning to the Mediterranean to conduct a series of tests

 2. Hypothesis: “What Could Be as New Value”